SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 var propertyMap = new System.Collections.Generic.Dictionary<string, string>();

-// The key is the property in the JSON file,
+// The key is the property in the JSON file
-// The value is the user profile property Name in the User Profile Service
+// The value is the user profile property Name in the user profile service
 // Notice that we have 2 custom properties in UPA called 'City' and 'OfficeCode' propertyMap.Add("City", "City");
 propertyMap.Add("Office", "OfficeCode");

-// Returns a GUID which can be used to check the status of the execution and the end results var workItemId = tenant.QueueImportProfileProperties(
+// Returns a GUID that can be used to check the status of the execution and the end results var workItemId = tenant.QueueImportProfileProperties(
       userIdType, userLookupKey, propertyMap, fileUrl
       );